 I had a great time at your lectures and was really honored to go through and anaylze the advertising materials created here from a Black perspective.
 It’s rare to have this opportunity to speak about racial depictions in a European setting and to do this with young international and local scholars was a real treat.
 Thank you for energy and work!

-—T. Vicky Germain, Founder of Krik TV and Rock It
+—T. Vicky Jones, Founder of Krik TV and Rock It

-—Katrin Jullien, Inititiave in Memory of Oury Jalloh
+—Katrin Julien, Inititiave in Memory of Oury Jalloh

 —Olayinka Elizabeth Adekunle, African Women & Youth Organization

 I had excitedly come early to the office, since our guests were expected.
 At exactly 9 am, the bell rang and there we had the FemGeniuses matching confidently on the stair case leading to the office.
 Their faces looked very bright to me and had a few of them with brimming smiles as I welcomed them into the conference room.
 A quick glance at their areas of discipline and individual interests was very insightful, as I discovered that these are world change agents as they have stakes in almost every field of study.
 It was then clear to me that in tandem with the AWYO’s vision of being recognized as the premier resource centre for excellent development of African change agents, world change agents were meeting in that conference room that morning.
 Social issues such as women and youth empowerment, racism, poverty, career trends and development, challenges and opportunities in Africa among others were discussed.
 The insightful comments and questions from the FemGeniuses sustained the passion in our talks and it was almost as if the meeting should not end.
 AWYO looks forward to coming to Colorado next summer with African kids as part of the organization’s cultural educational programme held once every year.
 We trust AWYO’s partnership with the FemGeniuses will grow leaps and bounds.
 Miss you all, dear FemGeniuses.